LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/google-my-business.md

 ### How to onboard the connector:

 1. In order to enable click to message on your Google My Business ID, contact your LivePerson representative - they will ensure it is activated for you.
-2. Once activated, on the Campaigns page on LiveEngage, click on **Data Sources** in the Campaigns footnote.
+2. Once activated, in the Campaign Builder in the Conversational Cloud, click on **Data Sources** in the footnote.
 3. From the Conversation Sources tab, click **Connect** in the Google My Business box.
 4. Enable the Activate Google My Business Source toggle.
 5. Enter the relevant Google My Business ID to subscribe the account to.